DUNE/dune-justin/docs/justin-man-page.md

               to run.
 If a name is not given, a name based on a  timestamp  is created.
 Requests are created in the state "draft" and the com- mand returns the new request's ID number.
-Once the  request  is in the running state, justIn will use the MQL expression to find the list of input files from MetaCat.
+Once the  request  is in the running state, justIN will use the MQL expression to find the list of input files from MetaCat.
 If --refind-interval-hours is  given, the MQL query will be resubmitted at that interval to add any new matching files from the start of the  day  given  by